Login Widget

 CAN’T MAKE IT?

 Visit our website to review the plan and submit comments online anytime.
-Comments must be received by September 1, 2023, to be considered for the 2023 Weston Water System plan update.
+Comments must be received by November 22, 2024, to be considered for the 2024 source water protection plan updates.

 COMMENTS

-The public comment period specific to the 2023 Weston Source Water Protection Plan update will be open until September 1, 2023.
-Comments may be submitted through the online feedback form [link], during the webinar, or in writing addressed to:
+The public comment period specific to the 2024 Source Water Protection Plan updates will be open until November 22,2024.
+Comments may be submitted through the online feedback form, during the webinar, or in writing addressed to:

 West Virginia American Water